AndresF-SanchezG/MyFirstApplication-IExternalApplication/README.md

 **OnStartup(UIControlledApplication application):** This method runs when Revit starts.
 This is where you can set up the external application, such as adding panels, buttons, or loading other necessary resources.

 **OnShutdown(UIControlledApplication application):** This method runs when Revit closes.
 This is where you can perform necessary cleanup, such as releasing resources or saving settings.

+## Target

+The objective of this exercise is